RoR-ecommerce/oauth-provider/README.md

       }
     }

+With Ruby OAuth2 gem:

+    # get token from password grant of user 123 and then call
+    response = token.put('/api/v1/users/123/', :body => {:user => {:password => "blablabla"}})

 ###DELETE /api/v1/users/user-id/?access_token=ACCESS-TOKEN

 De-activate a user.

-Access token is to be obtained using Application based Authentication.
+Access token to be used for authorization should obtained using User based Authentication.

 Response